Closed circle of suspects

 In Agatha Christie's And Then There Were None, a murder occurs among a group of strangers in a house on an isolated island.

-The closed circle of suspects is a common element of detective fiction, and the subgenre that employs it can be referred to as the closed circle mystery.
+The closed circle of suspects is a common element of detective fiction, wherein a given crime (usually a murder) occurs within a limited and predefined group of characters, all of whom are isolated in a confined setting such as a remote estate, island, or train, ensuring the perpetrator must be one among them.
+This narrows the investigative focus to a limited number of suspects, each with credible means, motive, and opportunity.
+The detective has to solve the crime, figuring out the criminal from this pool of suspects, rather than searching for an entirely unknown perpetrator.
+The subgenre that employs this can be referred to as the closed circle mystery.
 Less precisely, this subgenre – works with the closed circle literary device – is simply known as the "classic", "traditional" or "cozy" detective fiction.

-It refers to a situation in which for a given crime (usually a murder), there is a quickly established, limited number of suspects, each with credible means, motive, and opportunity.
-In other words, it is known that the criminal is one of the people present at or nearby the scene, and the crime could not have been committed by some outsider.
-The detective has to solve the crime, figuring out the criminal from this pool of suspects, rather than searching for an entirely unknown perpetrator.

 History

 This type of narrative originated in British detective fiction.
 Agatha Christie's The Mysterious Affair at Styles (1920) has been credited as a work that started this trend.
-Other writers of that period, dating to the first half of the 20th century, a time known as the Golden Age of Detective Fiction (or more general, mystery fiction), reliant on the closed circle and related literary devices include Dorothy L. Sayers, G. K. Chesterton, Margery Allingham, Ngaio Marsh and Americans S. S. Van Dine and Ellery Queen.
+Other writers of that period, dating to the first half of the 20th century, a time known as the Golden Age of Detective Fiction (or more general, mystery fiction), reliant on the closed circle and related literary devices include Agatha Christie, Dorothy L. Sayers, Margery Allingham and Ngaio Marsh (the Queens of Crime), G. K. Chesterton and Americans S. S. Van Dine and Ellery Queen.